-The things we need to know about a Scrum Team in order to understand the multi-team Patterns are:
+In order to understand the Scrum Team in its totality, you need to read the Scrum Handbook: Single-Team Scrum.
+However, the main things we need to know about a Scrum Team in order to understand the multi-team Patterns are:

 - The Scrum Team does work based on Requirements coming from a Business Owner.
-This Business Owner could be working with Stakeholders representing a single product, in which case he or she is also a Product Champion; or the Business Owner could represent one or more Product Champions. - A Scrum Team has a Team Captain (TC), who is accountable to the Business Owner for maximizing the value of the Team's work; 'calling the plays' about what the Team should do next.
-This requires prioritizing between the Requirements (or Capabilities) coming 'down' to the Work Backlog, and Chores that are added by the Team as part of Refinement. - A Scrum Team, augmented by technical SMEs from the Organization and business SMEs supplied by the appropriate Product Champions, is capable of refining its Work Backlog and getting its Stories to "Done" - a definition that 'guarantees' high-quality work.
+This Business Owner could be working with Stakeholders representing a single product, in which case he or she is also a Product Champion; or the Business Owner could represent one or more Product Champions. - A Scrum Team has a Team Captain (TC), who is accountable to the Business Owner for maximizing the value of the Team's work; owning the 'play calling' for the Team.
+This requires prioritizing between the Requirements (or Capabilities) coming 'down' to the Work Backlog, and Chores that are added by the Team as part of Refinement.